matrix-construct/construct/doc/BUILD.md

 - GCC: Ubuntu Xenial (16.04) users must use a PPA to obtain GCC-7 or greater; don't forget to `export CXX=g++-7` before running `./configure` on that system.

-- Boost: The required version is available through `apt` as `boost-all-dev` on Ubuntu Cosmic (18.10).
+- Boost: The required version is available through `apt` as `libboost-all-dev` on Ubuntu Cosmic (18.10).
 All earlier releases (including 18.04 LTS) can configure with `--with-included-boost` as instructed below.